 Are paraffin heaters dangerous?

-If you’re bringing something unknown into your home, you’re going to want to know if it’s safe or not; ‘Are paraffin heaters dangerous?’, is more than a fair question to ask.
-In a nutshell, Paraffin Heaters are safe to be used indoors, providing that the correct fuel is used.
-There are some dangers involved with them however, but nothing that common sense can’t over come.
+If you’re bringing something unknown into your home, you’re going to want to know if it’s safe or not.
+‘Are paraffin heaters dangerous?’, is more than a fair question to ask.
+Quite simply, Paraffin Heaters are safe to be used indoors, providing that the correct fuel is used.
+There are some dangers involved with them, but nothing that common sense can’t overcome.
 Let’s look at the dangers involved with these heaters, address these concerns safely and help you find out if a paraffin heater is the best way to keep you and the family out of the cold this year or not.

 As with any heater, Paraffin Heaters pose a fire risk if used incorrectly.
 We have our own Heater Safety advice here, but you should read the manufacturers instructions before you use any heater for the first time.

 Generally, fire risks are created when people absent-mindedly point a heater directly at flammable materials (e.g. curtains, wooden furniture etc.) and put themselves at risk; this risk can be an increased if the heater is left unattended.
 To remove fire risk, place your heater on a flat surface, one that isn’t liable to burning, away from flammable materials and only fill your heater up outdoors.
 Let’s be honest, this is fairly common sense stuff.
 Paraffin Heaters only pose a fire risk if not used correctly, so be mindful when you use them at home.

 Storing your fuel correctly is also very important.
 The obvious issue with storage is that spills or exposed fuel can pose a fire risk if ignited.
 Makes sense, right?
 We recommend that you do not fill your fuel tank up indoors, to minimise fuel spillages in places that are more exposed to higher heats.